I Took A Selfie Today And Put It On FB Too! Read To Find Out Why?

 The sun was warm.
 The air crisp.
-I had liked what I saw in the mirror after ages and that got a smile to my lips.
+I had liked what I saw in the mirror after ages and that got a smile on my lips.

 Yes, I clicked a selfie today and mustered up the courage to post it too.

 Thank you so much for liking, loving and complimenting on the photograph.
 It is not just another profile pic.
 It is a milestone profile pic.
 Haha.
 And I am accepting all compliments and likes with a huge big grin.

 Yes, I am fully aware of the fact that tomorrow might not be the same.
 It could be worse.
 That is the beauty of Myasthenia Gravis.
 There never is a dull moment with it.
 But then tomorrow is another day.

 If you are still wondering what the import of this post is.
 Well, it is to share the fact I learned.

 - Looks matter.
 They do.
 They should.
 To you.
 But what others think of you should be least of your problems.
 You have to be happy with what you see in the reflection.